Configuration

 Injecting configuration¶

-You can inject the base class ru.tinkoff.kora.config.common.Config
+You can inject the base class ru.tinkoff.kora.config.common.Config which provides a common abstraction over the

 configuration file mapping.
 The resulting configuration mapping consists of several layers that represent: